Unidata/tds/docs/src/public/userguide/pages/thredds/FeatureCollectionsRef.md

 ~~~

 The dataset will be read in at TDS startup time by using the existing indexes (they must already exist).
-The TDM will test if its changed \"once a day at 3 am\", and send a trigger to the TDS if needed.
+The TDM will test if its changed "once a day at 3 am", and send a trigger to the TDS if needed.

-### Very Large GRIB Collection that doesn\'t change
+### Very Large GRIB Collection that doesn't change

 You have a very large collection, which takes a long time to scan.
 You must carefully control when/if it will be scanned.